stevenbister/scorecard/README.md

 Note: When running the Netlify CLI, file changes will rebuild assets, but you will not see the changes to the page you are on unless you do a browser refresh of the page.
 Due to how the Netlify CLI builds the Remix App Server, it does not support hot module reloading.

-### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Remix and Supabase.
-The main functionality is creating users, logging in and out, and creating and deleting notes.

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 ---

 ## Database